 Arriving at camp was a serious relief, made even better by the steaming mugs of sweet tea awaiting us.
-Looking down from the crater rim, over the forest and gnarled gullies, towards town far below
+Looking down from the crater rim, over the forest and gnarled gullies, towards town far below is spectacular.

-is spectacular.
 The view into the caldera itself is something else again.
 In the late afternoon light the inside of the volcano is cast in bronze; a giant burnished barnacle with entrails of wispy clouds mysteriously sucked in over the ramparts to coalesce as great white blankets that sweep down and roll over the turquoise lake in its depths.
 There is almost no sound.
 It really is majestic and our exhausted bodies were quickly forgotten – not that we were going to be lured into 2 a.m. death hikes to the summit.
 The porters busied themselves preparing dinner whilst we marveled at the sunset and laughed in the face of mysterious viruses.

 Sunrise from the lower crater rim was stunning.
 Very few of the other trekkers in evidence had attempted the summit either due to high winds overnight and we were content that the exertions of the day before had actually left us feeling stronger today.
 Around 7.30 a.m. we began the decent to lakeside and were making great time when suddenly Ali announced that her back had seized.
 She tried to walk (climb) it off, but before long she was doubled over and in agony.
-It was still
+It was still three hours

-three hours down to the lake camp.
+down to the lake camp.
 To continue onwards meant soothing hot springs but the possibility of being stranded there tomorrow or, best-case scenario, a ten-plus hour slog back to town.
 To return to the crater rim would mean at least two hours of heavy climbing with Ali mimicking a forlorn yelping crab, but five hours less walking and no climbing tomorrow.
 Alternatively we could camp where we were (just) and split the difference.
 We – sensible for once – very slowly and deliberately climbed back out.

 Camp re-established and I’m busy trying to massage Ali’s back.
 We think it’s muscular – fortunately – and a party of Japanese agree and proceed to donate various muscle-relaxants.
 There is little she can do but rest and hope for the best for tomorrow.
 This left me at a loose end so Anto and I headed off up the scree towards the summit.
-It’s an ill wind…. because the views even higher were breathtaking, including the perfect cone of Gunung Baru the smoking volcano now growing within Rinjani’s crater and an unbelievably clear view of Gunung Agung on Bali some 60km away, it’s summit piercing the endless sea of clouds spread
+It’s an ill wind…. because the views even higher were breathtaking, including the perfect cone of Gunung Baru the smoking volcano now growing within Rinjani’s crater and an unbelievably clear view of Gunung Agung on Bali some 60km away, it’s summit piercing the endless sea of clouds spread out below

 Ali’s back had improved minimally overnight and it was a slow, jarring and painful crawl back to town - aided only slightly by a couple of walking staffs fashioned for her by Weewin, one of the porters.
 Our thoughts now turned to how long we would be grounded because it didn’t look like Ali would be carrying a pack any time soon… Two days later, having endured the torture of the most reticent restaurant in Asia (the only one in town: all staff remain permanently hidden in the kitchen from which they have to be coaxed with constant knocking on the locked door; they are loath to have to cook anything; and rarely have anything that is listed on the menu anyway – all that said, what finally turned up was always pretty good), Ali’s back was greatly improved – she really is a rather resilient old bird - and we were Sumbawa-bound.

 Sumbawa doesn’t see many tourists, possibly as we’ve heard stories of those that do venture here getting stoned (and not in a friendly “sit down and share a spliff me old china” way).
-Sumbawa Besar didn’t greet us with a hail of
+Sumbawa Besar didn’t greet us with a hail of rocks, but

-rocks, but six of eight guesthouses/losman insisted they were full when they looked pretty damn empty to me.
+six of eight guesthouses/losman insisted they were full when they looked pretty damn empty to me.
 The seventh offered us a room at a ridiculously low rate, but a) it was a filthy hole and b) it had mugging written all over it.
 The last option was a grubby room at an obscene price… We may be hurrying through Sumbawa…